 Click on terms for botanical definitions.

-White birds-in-a-nest flowers May through July.
-It is fire-dependent and occurs naturally in coastal pinelands, seeps, and wet savannas.
-It is a state-listed endangered species and a US-listed threatened species.
-Threats to this species include destruction of habitat, suppression of fire, silvicultural, and herbicides used on powerline rights-of-way.
+White birds-in-a-nest is a rare and unique wildflower endemic to only four counties in Florida’s Panhandle.
+Its flowers bloom May through July and attract mostly bees.
+The plant occurs naturally in coastal pinelands, seeps, bogs and wet savannas primarily within the Apalachicola National Forest and is fire-dependent.
+White birds-in-a-nest is a state-listed endangered and a US-listed threatened species.
+Threats to this plant include destruction of habitat, suppression of fire, silvicultural, and herbicides used on powerline rights-of-way.

-White birds-in-a-nest gets its common name from the way its white flowers and buds resemble bird heads and eggs nestled within a green nest that is formed by the flower’s bracts.
+White birds-in-a-nest gets its common name from the way its white mature flowers resemble birds encircling a green “nest” formed by bracts.
+The unopened white flower buds appear egglike nestled within the nest.

 Family: Lamiaceae (mint family)